XiayuXu/xjtu-octa/README.md

 ## 3. Run the whole workflow

 - the whole workflow includes training and testing a CNN model, building the graph data based on CNN predictions, and training and testing a GAT model.
-If you want to run the all processes automatically, you can type the following and the segmentation result will be save in the folder GAT_final: python terminal.py --train_cnn=1 --test_cnn=1 --build_graph=1 --train_gat=1 --test_gat=1 --extract_result=1 --name='GAT_final'
+If you want to run the all processes automatically, you can type the following and the segmentation result will be saved in the folder GAT_final: python terminal.py --train_cnn=1 --test_cnn=1 --build_graph=1 --train_gat=1 --test_gat=1 --extract_result=1 --name='GAT_final'
 - the whole workflow includes training and testing a CNN model, building the graph data based on CNN predictions, and training and testing a GAT model.
 The batch size we used is 4.
 If you do not have enough GPU memory, the bacth size can be reduced to 2.